-The proposed Project crosses several small drainage courses, as described below, and will construct culverts beneath the trail to allow water to continue draining along its existing drainage course.
-The drainage culverts will be constructed using 24 inch in diameter reinforced concrete pipe.
+The proposed Project crosses several small drainage courses, as described below, and will construct culverts beneath the trail to allow water to continue draining along these existing courses.
+The drainage culverts will be constructed using 15 inch in diameter reinforced concrete pipe.